lucteo/lucteo.github.io/_posts/2019-10-20-oop-is-not-essential.md

 banner_image: Overload153.jpg
 image: images/posts/Overload153.jpg
 description: "OOP cannot be essential to Software Engineering.
 Yes, it might help, but that doesn't make it essential.
 Instead, decomposition is essential; and there are more decomposition methods than the one advertised by OOP."
-tags: [oop, software engineering, decomposition, brooks, meta]
+tags: [oop, software engineering, decomposition, brooks, meta, Overload]
 img_credits:
     - ["https://accu.org/var/uploads/journals/Overload153.pdf", "ACCU", "Overload 153, October 2019", ""]
 ---